geekboxzone/mmallow_docs_source.android.com/src/compatibility/index.md

 These pages describe the Android Compatibility Program and how to get access to compatibility information and tools.
-The latest version of the Android source code and compatibility program is 2.3, which corresponded to the Gingerbread branch.
+The latest version of the Android source code and compatibility program is 4.0, which corresponded to the Ice Cream Sandwich branch.

 ## Why build compatible Android devices? ##